uk-gov-mirror/defra.waste-carriers-back-office/README.md

 If that's the case use `bundle exec rails s -p 3010` swapping `3010` for whatever port you want to use.

+## Testing the app

+The test suite is written in RSpec.

+To run all the tests, use `bundle exec rspec`

 ## Contributing to this project

 If you have an idea you'd like to contribute please log an issue.